 - On Wednesday, you and your guests must be on the video call by no later than 12:45 p.m.
 The judge will join you at 1:00 p.m. sharp and will quickly go through the list and see if everyone that signed up for the ceremony is present on the call.
 (Please note that in order to make sure that everyone who wants to get married by video-conference can do so, we must limit the number of outside lines for guests calling in to the video-conference to three per couple.)

 - Please see "Marriage Ceremony by Video Instructions" for more information below.

 Marriage Ceremony by Video Instructions

-All video weddings are currently done through Zoom.
-You and your guests will need to download the free Zoom app which can be done by visiting Zoom and downloading the application, or you can visit the app store for your cell phone.
+All video weddings will be conducted through Webex.
+You and your guests will need to download the free Webex app which can be done by visiting Webex and downloading the application, or you can visit the app store for your cell phone.
 You will need a device with a camera, microphone and speaker.
 It is suggested that you test whatever equipment you have prior to the call with the judge.
 In addition, the couple getting married must be in the same room; otherwise, the judge cannot proceed with the ceremony.